 Maybe you think that the biggest threats are online, and from direct attacks.
 But a lot of hackers create smart malware that sits on your computer for ages.
 They steal important info, such as login details.
 And this is why you need to make sure you install a good anti-virus software.
 Hence, update it often and scan your computer regularly to ensure that your system is clean.

-Plesk’s WordPress Toolkit is a management dashboard through which you can easily manage, configure and install your WordPress with Plesk.
+Plesk’s WP Toolkit is a management dashboard through which you can easily manage, configure and install your WordPress with Plesk.
 You can have this if you install Plesk panel on your system.
 Here’s how you can use the Toolkit to perform a WordPress website security check.